I’m sure you’ve heard that content has to sound more human, build trust and create real connection. So why is that so hard to achieve?

 Where it tends to work best is with people who want to be involved in the process and are open to approaching things a little differently.
 If you’re looking for someone to just take it off your hands and do everything for you, that’s probably not the right fit.
 But if you want to understand how to make your content stronger and more effective, that’s where I come in.

 There’s always some level of content creation involved, because that’s how we see what’s actually working and what needs to change.
-But the goal isn’t for me to take everything over.
+But the goal isn’t for me to take everything over long term.
 In a lot of cases, people come out of this realizing they can do more of it themselves than they thought.

 They feel more comfortable on camera or on mic, they have a clearer sense of how they want to sound, and it becomes something they can actually manage as part of what they’re already doing instead of something that feels overwhelming.
 At the same time, there are situations where it makes sense to bring in outside help.